marcusoftnet/marcusoftnet.github.io/_posts/2020-03-21-experience-report-first-week-of--x--mobs-going-remote.md

 Other mobs used the [remote retrospective tool](https://retrotool.io/) for [retrospectives](https://appliedtechnology.github.io/retros/) and that seemed to work just fine for them.

+### Discord mob robot - mobot

+One particular cool thing was that one of our developer created a little Discord mob robot that will assist with mob programing in the discord channels.
+You can download and play around with Zimri Leijens tool [MoBot by downloading it here](https://github.com/saltams/mobot)

+Thank you Zimri!

 ## Practices

 That was just about all the tools that we put in place, in just under a few hours and the mobs then used during the week.
 But no tool is very useful until you use it - until then it is truly unusable.